 Granite is used for making sculptures, gravestones and memorials, it can be carved by hand or by using computer-controlled rotary bits.
 The cutting of the lettering is formed by sandblasting over computor generated stencils.

 A liquid glue is first applied to the headstone and the rubber stencil is then applied over the glue and covered with a carbon-backed layout of the design.

 The carbon transfers the design prepared by the draftsman onto the rubber stencil.
 The worker then cuts out the letters and design features that are wanted on the stone, exposing them to the sandblasting.

 The sandblasting is either manually done or automated.
 Either method is done in an enclosed area due to the dangers of the process.
 The worker is entirely covered to be protected from the grains reflected off the stone.
 The course cutting abrasive is exerted at a force of 100 psi.
-Dust collectors collect and save the dust for reuse.

-Over time the stone erodes and the lead lettering can become loose and begin to peel.
+O ver time the stone erodes and the lead lettering can become loose and begin to peel.

 The lettering is attached to the gravestone by small lead pegs and these become loose.
 The lead lettering begins to curl away from the surface and eventually drops out.
 The impression of the lettering, complete with peg holes, is often visible in old gravestones.